Shaping and Chaining in ABA Therapy: Mastering Steps to Success

 Conclusion

 Both shaping and chaining are vital tools in ABA therapy.
 They offer structured, flexible, and positive approaches to teaching new behaviors or sequences of behaviors.
-By understanding and effectively applying these techniques, therapists can help individuals with ASD and other developmental disorders master essential skills and routines for daily living.
+By understanding and effectively applying these ABA therapy techniques, therapists can help individuals with ASD and other developmental disorders master essential skills and routines for daily living.

-Fayge Orzel • Oct 31, 2023
+Fayge Orzel • October 31, 2023

 Author name